Attraction 4 / 29

 City Gates

-Of Munich's original five gates, only three remain: the Karlstor, Isartor and Sendlinger Tor.
+Of Munich’s original four main outer gates that gave entrance to the city during the Middle Ages, only three remain: the Karlstor, Isartor and Sendlinger Tor.

 Karlstor, Munich